ericnordelo/nile-coverage/README.md

 (env): nile coverage -s
 ```

-### 3. How to run the coverage in a subset of the tests suite
+### 3. How to run the coverage in a subset of the tests suite.

 Mark tests in with [pytest marks](https://docs.pytest.org/en/7.1.x/how-to/mark.html#mark) and use the `--mark` argument to run a subset of tests: